High-dimensional robust approximated M-estimators for mean regression with asymmetric data

-We also include the side condition $\|\bb\|_1 \le R$ in the penalized optimization problem in (\ref{eq:estimator}), in order to guarantee the existence of local/global optima, for the case where the loss function or the regularizer may be non-convex.
-We also require $\|\bb^*\|_1 \le R$ so that $\bb^*$ is feasible in (\ref{eq:estimator}).
+We also include the side condition $\|\bb\|_1 \le R$ for $R \ge \|\bb^*\|_1$ in the penalized optimization problem in (\ref{eq:estimator}) to guarantee the existence of local/global optima, when the penalized objective function is non-convex.
 In real applications, we can choose $R$ to be a sufficiently large number.